JohannEid/awesome-chainlink/README.md

 > Any contribution to this repo is more then welcome [follow this guide](contribute.md)

->Items marked with ![Chainlink Core][Chainlink Core] are officially maintained and distributed by the Chainlink team as part of the core set of resources
+>Items marked with ![Chainlink Core][Chainlink Core] are officially distributed by the Chainlink team as part of the core set of resources
 ---

 ## Table of Contents